Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

 \subsection{Summary of the main validation results}

-Throughout Sect.~\ref{sec:Sec_valid_data} we have shown a battery of tests aimed at evaluating the robustness of our dataset, from the point of view of bispectrum estimators, focusing especially on the polarizaton part.
-We studied the stability of our results (both local, equilateral, orthogonal $\fnl$ measurements and model independent bispectrum reconstruction) under a change of sky coverage, multipole range and choice of component separation methods.
-We also considered simulated datasets and studied the ability of different component separation methods to recover the input $\fnl$ after foreground subtraction.
+Throughout Sect.~\ref{sec:Sec_valid_data} we have shown a battery of tests aimed at evaluating the robustness of our data set, from the point of view of bispectrum estimators, focusing especially on the polarizaton part.
+We studied the stability of our results (local, equilateral, and orthogonal $\fnl$ measurements, model-independent bispectrum reconstruction) under a change of sky coverage, multipole range, and choice of component separation methods.
+We also considered simulated data sets and studied the ability of different component separation methods to recover the input $\fnl$ after foreground subtraction.
 Our main conclusions from these tests can be summarized as follows:

 \begin{itemize}